-MEDICAL CONSULTATION REQUIRED UNLESS THE DELAY WOULD COMPROMISE PATIENT CARE d) POTENTIAL ADVERSE EFFECTS / COMPLICATIONS
+MEDICAL CONSULTATION REQUIRED UNLESS THE DELAY WOULD COMPROMISE PATIENT CARE

-- (1) Patients who are assessed to have a life-threatening tension pneumothorax in extremis with diminished/absent lung sounds, hypotension, and/or arrest. - (2) Allowable Site: Second intercostal space anterior midclavicular line
+- (1) Patients who are assessed to have a life-threatening tension pneumothorax in extremis with diminished/absent lung sounds, hypotension, and/or arrest. - (2) Patients in traumatic arrest shall receive bilateral NDT.
+(NEW '07) (May be performed without medical consultaion.) - (3) Allowable Site: Second intercostal space anterior midclavicular line